-Boosts Your CV
+6. It Boosts Your CV

 Internships can also benefit your CV as they are a foolproof way to demonstrate that you have work experience, as well as other workplace skills.
 The skills can be relevant to your chosen profession, which is admittedly crucial in a CV, but they could also be other skills, including communication and people skills that employers value.

 To maximise your skill-learning potential, you need to keep an internship diary.
 An internship diary allows you to document your experiences in the workplace every day.
 By the end of the internship you’ll have documented every skill you gained, and you’ll also be able to demonstrate how you gained each skill.
 This can help you include these skills in your CV, and also share your experiences during an interview.

 A common problem many graduates face is that they’re offered a lot less than someone with experience to do the same job.
 Employers feel justified paying someone a lot less when they don’t have a lot to offer, but if you are interested in getting paid what you’re worth, then doing an internship can help remedy the situation.

 And it’s not just your first job, or salary, that will benefit from an internship; your overall market value will increase.
 Studies have demonstrated that people who have sufficient work experience when they enter the workforce continue to make significantly more even a decade after they first start working.

 You’ve probably heard that interns often spend their days getting coffee, running errands, making copies and performing other menial tasks.
 That’s because many companies take advantage of interns and see them more like slaves or assistants than prospective employees.
 Internships that don’t give you a chance to learn offer little to nothing and you’re definitely better off if you don’t work for companies that treat you that way.